rosanazanardi/rosanazanardi/README.md

 - 🎀 hi, i'm rosana
 - 🩰 she/her
-- 🦢 i'm your fav blonde
+- 🦢 your fav blonde

 <!---
 rosanazanardi/rosanazanardi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.